braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium/tealium.md

 #### Source

-Once the source has been configured, navigate back to the Braze connector page under **EventStream > Event Connectors > + Add Conncetor > Braze**.
+Once the source has been configured, navigate back to the Braze connector page under **EventStream > Event Connectors > + Add Connector > Braze**.

 In the dialogue that opens, select the data source you just built, and under **Event Feed**, select **All Events** or a specific event spec, the recommended path to send only changed values into Braze.
 Click **Continue**.